astefanutti/metrics-aspectj/README.md

 See the [`@Inherited`][] Javadoc and [Annotation types][] from the Java language specification for more details.

-AspectJ is following the Java language specification and has documented to what extent it's impacted in [Annotation inheritance][] and [Annotation inheritance and pointcut matching][].
+AspectJ follows the Java language specification and has documented to what extent it's impacted in [Annotation inheritance][] and [Annotation inheritance and pointcut matching][].
 There would have been ways of working around that though:
 + That would have been working around the Java language specification in the first place,
 + Plus that would have required to rely on a combination of [Expression-based pointcuts][], [Runtime type matching][] and [Reflective access][] to define conditional pointcut expressions which:
     + Would have widen the scope of matching joint points thus introducing side-effects in addition to being inefficient,